My Child Won’t Sit On The Potty

-Hi Maya, This is a tough problem and I can understand why you’d like to solve it.
-It’s perfectly normal for children to develop fears of certain things but whether they are transitory or hang around have a lot to do with how you, as the parent react to those fears.
-Through my behaviour intervention services and my website letter program obviously I get asked a lot of questions so let me give you an example how fears develop and persist.
+Hi Maya, This is a tough problem, and I can understand why you’d like to solve it.
+It’s perfectly normal for children to develop fears of certain things, but whether they are transitory or persistent has a lot to do with how you, as the parent, react to those fears.
+Through my behaviour intervention services and my website letter program, obviously I get asked a lot of questions, so let me give you an example of how fears develop and persist.
 One family I worked with once had a little boy of around three who had a terrible fear of fire.

 When I came on the scene, the first thing I noticed was all the attention that the family had directed toward this problem.
 Everyone was concerned.
-The trouble with all that well intentioned concern was that it was perpetuating the situation, drawing more and more attention to the fear thereby guaranteeing it was going to hang around.
-Mom stayed home because she was terrified he would have a meltdown yet by doing so, she was ensuring that the very meltdowns she wanted to stop would continue.
-By giving in to her son’s fear she reinforced in her son’s mind there was something to be scared of.
+The trouble with all that well-intentioned concern was that it was perpetuating the situation, drawing more and more attention to the fear, thereby guaranteeing that it was going to hang around.
+Mom stayed home because she was terrified he would have a meltdown, yet by doing so, she was ensuring that the very meltdowns she wanted to stop would continue.
+By giving in to her son’s fear, she reinforced in her son’s mind that there was something to be scared of.

 So how does this apply to you?
 Well, Jade has a fear.
-How or why she developed it, nobody knows.
-The only important thing now is how you react to it.
-So here’s what I would do.
-First off, you have to remove the emphasis from the potty so as to take the pressure off so drop toilet training for a few months.
-In the meantime let her wear diapers again.
+Nobody knows how or why she developed it, but she has a fear.
+The only thing now that matters is how you react to it.
+So here’s what I would do: First off, you have to remove the emphasis from the potty so as to take the pressure off, so drop toilet training for a few months.
+In the meantime, let her wear diapers again.
 When you reintroduce the potty, how you approach the issue will be critical.
-First be cheery and show her through her expectations that you think she’ll cope just fine.
-Set yourself up to make sure you remove the attention from any fear she shows so that there is no feedback that perpetuates the problem.
-If she shows fear acknowledge it but show through your body language that you have great confidence in her ability to get over it.
+First, be cheery and show her through her expectations that you think she’ll cope just fine.
+Set yourself up to ensure that you deflect any fear she displays so that there is no feedback that perpetuates the problem.
+If she shows fear, acknowledge it, but show through your body language that you have great confidence in her ability to get over it.

 So when you go back to using the potty, don’t make a big deal of it.
-If she shows fear don’t get caught up in it yourself.
-Don’t pay the fear any attention, just be calm and confident in her abilities and then change the subject to something else.
-Avoid trying to force her to get over her fear by hanging by the potty offering encouraging words, as that will likely backfire.
+If she shows fear, don’t get caught up in it yourself.
+Don’t pay the fear any attention; just be calm and confident in her abilities, and then change the subject to something else.
+Avoid trying to force her to get over her fear by hanging out by the potty and offering encouraging words, as that will likely backfire.
 When she’s on the potty, don’t focus on her.
-Find something else to do in the bathroom so she feels reassured by your presence but your attention is not focused on her.
+Find something else to do in the bathroom so she is reassured by your presence without being distracted by it.
 Show leadership by showing her you have confidence in her ability to handle her fear by cleaning out the towel cupboard and singing cheery songs.
 If she’s successful, offer her modest praise and tell her you knew she could do it.
-More than anything else be patient.
+More than anything else, be patient.
 Don’t worry, she will get over it.

 To get more of your parenting questions answered, please visit my parenting services page.